Inherent requirements at Macquarie

 If you have any other concerns about your ability to participate in aspects of the course you should contact your course convenor.

-You can contact the Disability Service at Campus Wellbeing on 9850 7497 if you have any questions relating to the assessment and implementation of Disability supports, Reasonable adjustments or Inherent requirements.
+You can contact the Disability Service at Student Wellbeing on 9850 7497 if you have any questions relating to the assessment and implementation of Disability supports, Reasonable adjustments or Inherent requirements.

 All students with a disability and/or health condition are encouraged to register with the disability service via the online Disability registration form.